simonrdavies/NapierOne/README.md

 ***F - fileinfo.com*** This website (https://fileinfo.com/) performs research into file types and regularly publishes ranked lists of popular file types.
 These popularity lists are calculated from both the requests that the website receives and general web traffic analysis.

 ***G - Ransomware Targets*** One of the anticipated initial applications of this data set will be in the field of ransomware research.
-For the data set to be useful in this research, it should contain a good selection of file types that are regularly targeted by ransomware~\cite{Al-rimy2018,Jung2018,Kharraz2016}, typical examples of which being DOCX and XLSX.
+For the data set to be useful in this research, it should contain a good selection of file types that are regularly targeted by ransomware ( https://doi.org/10.1016/j.cose.2018.01.001 https://doi.org/10.1007/s00500-018-3257-z https://doi.ieeecomputersociety.org/10.
+1109/SANER.2017.7884603), typical examples of which being DOCX and XLSX.
 This additional criterion did not impact the main goal of listing common file types as these file types appear in multiple lists.

 ***H - High Entropy*** As the data set will initially be used in ransomware detection testing, it was considered a benefit for the data set to contain files that had this attribute.
 One technique used to identify files that have been affected by ransomware is to test the file's entropy so including files that normally have this attribute, such as archive files, would provide realistic challenges in ransomware identification.
 This secondary consideration does not impact the overall goal of generating the file type popularity list.

-***I - File-extension*** These are others websites~\cite{fileextension,File-extensions.org2021} specialising in file type research and regularly publish file type usage statistics.
+***I - File-extension*** These are others websites (https://www.file-extension.info/top  https://www.file-extension.org/ )specialising in file type research and regularly publish file type usage statistics.

 ***J - OS Installation*** File type count statistics were gathered from clean windows installations (XP 2003 SP1, Vista 2006 and Windows 10 20H2) as well as four clean 64Bit Linux installations (MX Linux 19.4, Debian 5.9.1, Ubuntu 18.04.1, and Ubuntu 20.10).